-The Complainant, born in 1953, is of French nationality and resided in France at the time of application for membership as per the details contained in the Application for Membership of the Momentum Malta Retirement Trust ('the Application Form for Membership').
+The Complainant is of British nationality and resided in Spain at the time of application as per the details contained in the Application for Membership of the Momentum Malta Retirement Trust ('the Application Form for Membership').

-The Complainant's occupation was indicated as 'N/A' in the said Application Form.
 It was not proven during the case that the Complainant was a professional investor.
-The Complainant can accordingly be treated as a retail client.
+Accordingly, the Complainant can be treated as a retail client.

-The Complainant was accepted by MPM as member of the Retirement Scheme on 1 November 2012.
+The Complainant was accepted by MPM as member of the Retirement Scheme in the year 2014.